 The telemetry payload consists of an events array.
 In DIGIT, only 3 event types are used namely -

 - START - START signifies that events have now started getting collected for a particular page.

-- SUMMARY - SUMMARY signifies a collection of all the data that is required to get collected for that particular page for e.g. time spent by the user on that page, times at which user came into the page, left the page for another tab etc. are all recorded as part of the SUMMARY event
+- SUMMARY - SUMMARY signifies a collection of all the data that is required to get collected for that particular page.
+For example, time spent by the user on that page, times at which the user came into the page, left the page for another tab etc. are all recorded as part of the SUMMARY event

-- To push data to the S3 bucket, a Secor service is used developed by Pinterest to pick up JSON data and to push it onto configured S3 buckets.
-Secor does not always create a new JSON file to any new data that it gets.
+- To push data to the S3 bucket, a Secor service is used developed by Pinterest to pick up JSON data and push it onto configured S3 buckets.
+Secor does not always create a new JSON file for any new data that it gets.
 There are two triggers for it, namely, reaching a particular threshold size or reaching a particular time threshold.
-To push data to the ES sink, kafka connect is being used.
+To push data to the ES sink, Kafka Connect is used.
 Now, instead of making single API calls every time a message is received, the messages are again combined and persisted onto the ES index via bulk insert.